Find Schools

 $10,423 Average Tuition & Fees

-In-state students pay an average of $10,423 in tuition and fees if they attend WCUPA full time.
-If you are from out of state, expect to pay an average of $22,247.
+Full-time students from Pennsylvania pay an average of $10,423 in tuition and fees if they choose to attend WCUPA.
+Those students who come from outside the state pay an average of $22,247.

 Notes and References